Skip to main content

 Rspack typically provides:

-• Lower memory usage
+• Lower memory usage in most reported cases

 Migration Checklist